QuestPDF/QuestPDF-Documentation/docs/quick-start.md

 :::

 ::: tip
-For learning and evaluation, you can use the free QuestPDF Community license.
+For learning and evaluation, you can use the QuestPDF Evaluation license type.

 More details can be found on the [QuestPDF License and Pricing page](/license/).
 :::